osxmidi/LinVst/README.md

 ## Running VST3 plugins.

-There are a few ways to try to run a Windows vst3 plugin.
+There are a few ways to try to run a Windows vst3 plugin (this is mainly useful when there might not be vst2 versions of a plugin available).

 **vst3shell (from Polac VST Loaders for Jeskola Buzz)**